 Interestingly ATVOD has not reported that the CPS, nor the banks, nor the government are actually agreeing with ATVOD's ludicrous legal contention that hardcore porn is criminally obscene when likely viewers are under 18.

-readily available for sex.
+being readily available for sex.
 Few seem to be worrying that kids are being 'depraved' and 'corrupted' as required by the cited Obscene Publications Act.
-I wonder how many parents support the notion that their porn viewing children are depraved and corrupt?
+I wonder how many parents support the notion that their porn viewing children are depraved

 The 2013 Annual Report also highlights: